Terradue/doc-tep-geohazards-arch/_sources/enterprise/reqs-volcanoes.txt

 Enterprise Viewpoint - Requirements - CEOS Pilot on Volcanoes
 #############################################################

 This pilot represents a stepping-stone towards the long-term goals of the Santorini Report on satellite EO and geohazards with respect to volcanic activity, namely:

 1. global background observations at all Holocene volcanoes;
 2. weekly observations at restless volcanoes;
 3. daily observations at erupting volcanoes;
 4. development of novel measurements;
 5. 20-year sustainability;
-6. capacity-building.
+and 6. capacity-building.

 Specifically, the pilot aims to: